mngaonkar/ai-browser-assistant/README.md

 - **Easy Configuration**: Simple setup through the extension popup

 ## Installation

-### Method 1: Quick Install (Recommended)

-1. Clone or download this repository
-2. Run the installation script: `./install-dependencies.sh`
-3. This will install dependencies, build the extension, and provide next steps

-### Method 2: Manual Install

 1. Install dependencies: `npm install`
 2. Build the extension: `npm run build`
 3. Open Chrome and navigate to `chrome://extensions/`